ncatlab/nlab-content/pages/3673.md

 \end{theorem}

 \begin{proof}
 Clearly the conditions are necessary.
-For the converse, the weak equivalences have the [[2-out-of-3 property]], all the classes of maps are closed under retracts, the lifting properties hold by definition (for the anodyne maps), and we have assumed the factorization properties (for the anodyne maps), so it remains to show that every cofibration weak equivalence is anodyne.
-This follows by the standard retract argument: if $f \colon A \longrightarrow B$ is a cofibration weak equivalence, factor it as $f = p i$ with $i$ anodyne and $p$ a fibration.
+For the converse, the weak equivalences have the [[2-out-of-3 property]], all the classes of maps are closed under [[retracts]], the lifting properties hold by definition (for the anodyne maps), and we have assumed the factorization properties (for the anodyne maps), so it remains to show that every cofibration weak equivalence is anodyne.
+This follows by the standard [[retract argument]]: if $f \colon A \longrightarrow B$ is a cofibration weak equivalence, factor it as $f = p i$ with $i$ anodyne and $p$ a fibration.
 Then since anodyne maps are weak equivalences and weak equivalences satisfy [[2-out-of-3]], $p$ is an acyclic fibration.
 Thus $f$ has the left lifting property against $p$, hence $f$ is a [[retract]] of $i$ and thus also anodyne.
 \end{proof}